-In my free e-guide, I explain an easy way to meet goals and be productive.
 In a post about writing out your goals with a pencil, I talk about the importance of using the eraser.

 In this two-part blog post, I provide another simple methodology that can help you make and meet your summer goals.

 What I present below is meant to help you to focus on small goals.
 By making and meeting small goals, you can stay positive about your progress.

 In this post, we’ll focus on making goals.

 First, consider how you might complete this sentence: